Deadline extended to 7/21

 Once you’ve recorded your 2-minute video, just upload it to a public but obfuscated place.
 Some suggestions: Youtube (mark as unlisted), Dropbox, S3, your own web host.

 We have heard from a few people that video submissions presents a barrier to them.
 If this is true for you, please feel free to substitute a link to a written proposal in place of a link to a video.
 PLEASE, keep the written proposal short and concise.
 Reading and reviewing the proposal should take no more than ~2 minutes.

 There are a million reasons why you might not think you’re qualified or capable of giving a talk, let alone at CascadiaJS.
 We are here to prove you wrong.
 If all you have is a gut feeling that you have something important to share with people, we are here to help you hone your idea and craft a great submission.
 We are happy to connect you with experienced speakers to help prepare your submission.
 Just join our Slack and head over to the #cfp channel.

-Once your talk has been accepted, we will commit to working with you to give an awesome talk.
+If you are a new speaker, once your talk has been accepted we will commit to working with you to give an awesome talk.
 This includes reviewing and advising on slides and helping you practice giving your talk.
 We can hook you up with local groups or set up a stage for you and a bunch of friends in advance, so you can practice in front of a friendly crowd.
 Again, whatever else you might need, we’re here to help.

-Submissions close on June 30th at 11:59PM PDT.
+Submissions close on July 21, 2019.
 We will get back to all speakers as soon as possible.
 We will email all speakers at roughly the same time, so everyone will hear back on the same day.